sim-/tgy/README.md

 http://wiki.openpilot.org/display/Doc/Flashing+Instructions
 http://www.rcgroups.com/forums/showthread.php?t=1513678

-Never just randomly try build targets until one works, especially not when directly powered from a 4S LiPo! :P Many boards have completely inverted FET banks and different pin assignments, so toggling one pin could immediately fry multiple FETs.
+See warning above!
 The safest arrangement is to use a current-limited bench power supply, set to a low voltage (6V-7V), for both flashing and initial testing.
-If the pinout is wrong and causes a short, the current-limiting causes the input voltage to drop below the brown-out detection voltage of the MCU, causing all output pins to go high-impedance in hardware, and an automatic reset when the voltage comes back.
+If the pinout is wrong and causes a short, the current limiting causes the input voltage to drop below the brown-out detection voltage of the MCU, causing all output pins to go high-impedance in hardware, and an automatic reset when the voltage comes back.

 If you do not have a current-limited supply, you can improvise by using 4 AA batteries or an old NiCd pack or even a LiPo with a 12V light bulb in